 ABOUT THE AUTHOR

-John Thomas Connor grew up on Chicago's South Side in a working-class family.
+John Connor grew up on Chicago's South Side in a working-class family.
 Neither parent attended college.
-Opportunities seemed limited.
-But at fifteen, while captaining his high school football team and spending nights alone reading Nietzsche and Plato, a history teacher noticed something: Connor argued.
+But at fifteen, a history teacher noticed something: Connor argued.
 A lot.
 She sent him to debate coach Scott Dodsworth, who saw potential in all that argumentative energy.

 SuperDebate emerged from that observation.
-Connor set out to build what he calls "the first large-scale adult debate ecosystem since ancient times"—infrastructure for communities where rigorous intellectual exchange can flourish, where the best arguments win rather than the loudest voices.
+Connor set out to build "the first large-scale adult debate ecosystem since ancient times"—infrastructure for communities where rigorous intellectual exchange can flourish.

 JOIN THE CONVERSATION